ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-secondary/index.md

 ## Configuring Secondary Axes

 For each secondary axis an axis configuration is required to associate the axis with the appropriate series using the `keys` axis property.
 A sample configuration is shown below:

-To associate a secondary axis with a given series, an extra axis configuration required where the `keys` axis property associates the appropriate series to the axis, as demonstrated in the sample configuration provided below.

-"An extra axis configuration is needed to associate a secondary axis with a given series, where the `keys` axis property associates the appropriate series to the axis.
-A sample configuration is shown below:"
+An extra axis configuration is needed to associate a secondary axis with a given series, where the `keys` axis property links the appropriate series to the axis.
+A sample configuration is shown below:

 ```js
 axes: [